This site is a sort of directory to my presence all over the internet. Here's where you can find out more about me:

 Why am I wearing a tuxedo in that picture?

 I sing with the Illumni Men's Chorale, a fantastic group of singers that performs several times a year around the Seattle area.
+(In 2007, we appeared for about 20 seconds on a nationally televised talent show!)
 And it so happens that much better photographers take pictures of Illumni than those who take pictures of me anywhere else.
 Or else I just look better in a tux than I look anywhere else.
 As I'm fond of saying, when you walk into a room wearing a tux, suddenly everyone else is under-dressed.